Sam Tomkins

-Tomkins scored a hat-trick against Wales during his international début, and appeared a further three times for England in 2009 at the Four Nations, in which he played in the tournament's final.
-In a Test match midway through the 2010 season, Tomkins equalled the record for most tries scored in a single match by an England player when he scored four against France.
-In the Four Nations later that year, Tomkins appeared in all three of England's matches as the team failed to progress past the first round.
-He also participated for England in the inaugural International Origin against the Exiles in 2011.
-Sam also went on to win the Man of Steel award in 2012.

 Early life

 Tomkins was born on 23 March 1989 in Milton Keynes, Buckinghamshire, England.
 Following the birth of Sam's older brother Joel in Warrington, the family had moved to Milton Keynes due to his father's work.
-In the early 1990s, his family moved to Chorley, where his younger brother Logan was born.
+In the early 1990s, his family returned to the North West, to Chorley, where his younger brother Logan was born.
 Tomkins' first experience of rugby league came when he was seven years old, after his father introduced both Sam and Joel to the Chorley Panthers ARLFC.

 By the time Tomkins was nine, both he and his older brother had moved from the Chorley Panthers and were becoming more involved with the amateur Wigan St. Patrick's club, a feeder team for the professional Wigan club.
-To aid their careers, the family decided to move from Chorley to Wigan, and Tomkins remained playing at the club until his mid-teens.
+To aid their careers, the family decided to move the short distance from Chorley to Wigan, and Tomkins remained playing at the club until his mid-teens.
 Reflecting on Tomkins' time at Wigan St. Patrick's, Bill Atherton, the club's chairman, remarked that "you could see there was something special when Sam came up through the club.
 There has always been something different about him."
 When he was aged twelve, he obtained a place on the Wigan Warriors scholarship scheme, and when he turned sixteen, Tomkins was offered a part-time contract for Wigan Warriors Youth Development club's academy.
 By 2007, Tomkins was featuring regularly for the Wigan academy sides.
 That year, he featured in an under-18s win for the England Academy against France Cadets; his early try helped establish an early England lead before he completed his brace in the second half after a sin-binning for a high tackle.
 At the end of the year, Wigan rewarded Tomkins with a full-time contract, giving him the opportunity to train alongside players in the club's first team.